scality/runner-manager/docs/setup/clouds/gcloud.md

 usage of spot instances (spot instances) in Google Cloud.
 By default, if the spot key is not provided, its value is `false`, indicating that regular instances will be used.
+* The `zone` key in the runnerPool configuration allows the spawn of the runners in that particular gcloud region.
+There is a global default zone, which can be overriden by the zone specified at the pool level.

 [images]: https://console.cloud.google.com/compute/images?tab=images&project=scality-devl
 [machine types]: https://cloud.google.com/compute/docs/general-purpose-machines?hl=en#e2-standard